 Organising Committee and Officers

-SIG Co-Chairs: Angelo Bisignano (Nottingham Trent University) & Audley Genus (Kingston Business School)
+SIG Co-Chairs and conference track reviewers: Angelo Bisignano (Nottingham Trent University) & Audley Genus (Kingston Business School)

 Chair of the Social, Ethical and Ethical Enterprise track at the ISBE conference track: Mike Bull (Manchester Metropolitan University)

 Committee members: Leslie Huckfield (Glasgow Caledonian University), Maggie Anderson (Edinburgh Napier University), Toni Cromwell (Manchester Metropolitan University), Sally Kah (Liverpool John Moores University)